-I've spent the last 13 years designing for high volume, high street fashion retail.
+I've spent the last 16 years designing for high volume, high street fashion retail.
 I still do.
 I enjoy the restriction imposed by commercial design briefs.
-Since having my daughter in 2015 I'm finally realising a long-held dream of developing my own ranges for fashion and home with a focus on children.
+I'm at my most creative when realising a vision within the parameters of budget, time and trend constraints.

-I design original placement prints, embellishments, textile repeats and branding for fashion across all ages, both male and female, with a particular specialism in childrenswear.
+I design original placement prints, embellishments, textile repeats and branding for fashion and home across all ages, both male and female, with a particular specialism in childrens print design.

-With over ten years’ professional experience in the fashion industry, I have developed a flexible, confident handwriting style adaptable to any brief.
-Creative yet commercial, I’m equally at home interpreting catwalk trends as developing quirky characters for toddler clothing.
+With nearly 20 years’ professional experience in the industry, I have developed a flexible, confident handwriting style adaptable to any brief.
+Creative yet commercial, I’m equally at home interpreting newly breaking trends as developing quirky characters for toddler clothing.

 Licensed character incorporated design is also an area in which I have expertise, having worked on Disney, Sanrio and Mercis property.

-With a pattern-cutting qualification and experience of working closely with technologists, I have an understanding of the way in which my designs interact with the garment.
+With a pattern-cutting qualification and experience of working closely with technologists and product dedgners, I have an understanding of the way in which my designs interact with the product.